Katsuna/Documentation/README.md

 https://github.com/Katsuna/Documentation/tree/public/rom/building

 ## Limitations
 The project is still based on Android 8.1 as we have not rebased our software to newer versions due to resource constraints.
-Our goal is to be 3 months behind the latest Android version
+Our goal was to be 3 months behind the latest Android version and this has been achieved until the freeze of the project.
 A Google Smartphone (Pixel 2xl and newer) is necessary if you are developing on top of AOSP: We will stick to supporting devices that offer the possibility of full customization in a legal way (without using proprietary software).
 Unfortunately we are not in position to give these devices to contributors, they will have to purchase them by themselves.
 We are open to supporting other devices from manufacturers that let developers ship a custom ROM without using proprietary code.
 The number of devices supported is limited and we need to work on this.

 ## Acknowledgments